 - Infection on nipples

 When there is a pain while breastfeeding, you must talk to your doctor for assistance.
-You should also wear the best nursing bra to provide ample support to your breasts.
-You can check out our complete guide on finding the best nursing bra for breastfeeding mothers.
+You should also wear the finding the best nursing bra for breastfeeding mothers.

 6. Infection in the Breast

 Most breastfeeding women are prone to infections.
 If you have infections, you will have a fever followed by swelling in breasts, redness, and pain.
 You need to consult a doctor immediately to take pain relievers and antibiotics.